-After this script is created, the macro uses a Teradata client tool to execute the script and publish scoring model files to the Teradata EDW.
+After this script is created, SAS/ACCESS Interface to Teradata executes the script and publishes the scoring model files to the Teradata EDW.

-Note: If your model generates a .c file that exceeds 4MB, the %INDTD_PUBLISH_MODEL macro generates a warning that the scoring functions might not build correctly.
+Note: If your model generates a .c file that exceeds 4MB, the

+%INDTD\PUBLISH\MODEL macro generates a warning that the scoring functions might not build correctly.
 If you are using the Teradata V2R6 server, you can avoid this problem by installing a patch.
-For more information, see the Configuration Guide for SAS 9.2 Foundation for Microsoft Windows.
+For more information, see the Configuration Guide for SAS 9.2 Foundation for your operating environment.

-Running the %INDTD_PUBLISH_MODEL Macro
+Running the %INDTD\PUBLISH\MODEL Macro